-All supporting documents including photograph should be certified by the Indian Embassy or a notary in the home country of the applicant or by the Managing Director/CEO /Company Secretary of the company registered in India, in which applicant is a director.
+All supporting documents including photograph should be certified by the Indian Embassy or a notary in the home country of the applicant.
 If a foreign director has a valid multiple-entry Indian visa or Person of Indian Origin card or Overseas Citizen of India card, then the attestation could also be done by Public Notary/Gazetted Officer in India or practicing CA/CS / CWA.